jaron-lee/cellblender_project/README.md

-# Simulating calcium buffering and handling at nerve terminals with CellBlender/MCell
+# Realistic modelling of transmitter release at neocortical nerve terminals using CellBlender and MCell

 Files, scripts and documentation from a research project conducted under the supervision of A/Prof Christian Stricker to investigate the use of CellBlender/MCell in simulating calcium handling and buffering at nerve terminals.

 These items were submitted in partial fulfilment of the requirements of an Advanced Studies Project undertaken as part of my degree.

 ##The Report